 A lifelong resident of Grand Rapids, Ron has a long history of leadership and volunteerism, including managing the Grand Rapids Herald Review for 30 years.
 Ron served on Grace House's Board of Directors for five years before being hired in June 2015.

-Homes for All's Regional Leads are local experts on the Community Engagement Team whose efforts ensure that Homes for All is a genuine statewide coalition.
-They connect with other community members in each region, sharing information about Homes for All and getting the word out on opportunities to take action.
+Regional Leads are local experts who serve on the Community Engagement Team and help make Homes for All a genuine statewide coalition.
+They connect with other community members from their regions, sharing information about Homes for All, and spread the word about opportunities to take action.
 Each region has the ability to create their own action plans for their communities.

 |Region||Regional Lead||Organizational Affiliation|